-In June 2020, Gucci launched the next generation of Gucci Equilibrium through digital platforms equilibrium.gucci.com and a dedicated Instagram account aiming to inspire and unify a community of voices to join the conversations around topics that are increasingly critical in today's world.
+In June 2020, Gucci launched a new version of Gucci Equilibrium through the digital platforms equilibrium.gucci.com and a dedicated Instagram account aiming to inspire and unify a community of voices to join the conversations around topics that are increasingly critical in today's world.
 Defined by two pillars, People and Planet, Gucci Equilibrium encompasses Gucci's commitments and actions to reduce our environmental footprint and protect nature, while supporting people's rights and championing inclusivity and respect, so that everyone in the global Gucci community is free to express their authentic, diverse selves.
-One year after expanding the Equilibrium digital platforms. in June 2021, Gucci published our inaugural Impact Report on Equilibrium.Gucci.com.
+In June 2022, Gucci published the second Gucci Equilibrium Impact Report on Equilibrium.Gucci.com.
 The Gucci Equilibrium Impact Report has been designed to summarize the commitments, progress and actions taken by the House.
 Divided between two pillars, People and Planet, the Gucci Equilibrium Impact Report highlights a selection of initiatives that are translating the House's strategic vision into actions to drive lasting social impact and environmental stewardship.